Incident affecting Google Cloud Networking

 Detailed Description of Impact

 We apologize for the inconvenience this service disruption/outage may have caused.
 We would like to provide some information about this incident below.
 Please note, this information is based on our best knowledge at the time of posting and is subject to change as our investigation continues.
-If you have experienced impact outside of what is listed below, please reach out to Google Support by opening a case using https://cloud.google.com/support.
+If you have experienced impact outside of what is listed below, please reach out to Google Cloud Support using https://cloud.google.com/support .

 (All Times US/Pacific)